 Difficulties in eradicating poverty: Poverty, which is inherent in a given society according to Malthus, has proved extremely difficult to be wiped out of many poor countries.

-Fallen standard of living: The standard of living of many developing countries has fallen as a result of increase in population.
+Fallen standard of living: The standard of living of many developing countries has fallen as a result of an increase in population.